JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 - Materialization and the top and bottom materializations
 - Use cases for relations between types (such as assignability and subtyping)
 - "Black-box" and "white-box" attributes

+## Acknowledgments

+Carl Meyer and Alex Waygood helped shape my thinking on this subject and Alex also provided useful feedback on a draft.